 Aside from economic interest, the generation of transgenic plants has its own relevance in research to demonstrate the ultimate function of genes and to better understand plant physiology and development.
 The most widely used method for plant DNA insertion is Agrobacterium-mediated transformation.
 Agrobacterium tumefaciens is able to generate crown galls in the infected tissue of many plant species by the action of its tumour-inducing (Ti) plasmid.
-The plasmid contains a T-DNA region with a set of genes that will be inserted in the plant genome and induce tissue dedifferentiation1,2.
+The plasmid contains a T-DNA region with a set of genes that will be integrated in the plant genome and induce tissue dedifferentiation1,2.
 The exchange of these genes within the T-DNA by the transgene has allowed the generation of specific plant modifications avoiding phenotypic effects3.
-To promote the transgene cloning into the T-DNA, the T-DNA region has been excised in an independent plasmid called a binary plasmid, while the rest of the genes of the Ti plasmid (the virulence genes that allow the DNA insertion mechanism) have been placed in a helper plasmid.
-For plant biotechnology and research, transformation by Agrobacterium tumefaciens has several advantages: it is able to generate both stable and transient plant transformation, and integration of low numbers of gene copies into the chromosome4.
-However, for most plants, but not arabidopsis, the generation of stable transformants requires plant regeneration from a single or a few cells using exogenous phytohormones, making this process expensive and time consuming.
-Agrobacterium rhizogenes is also able to modify the plant genome but in this case, it yields hairy roots or adventitious roo.ts due to the expression of rol (root loci) genes encoded in the root-inducing (Ri) plasmid5.
-Although less studied than A. tumefaciens, A. rhizogenes is also used for biotechnological and research approaches.
-However, in this case the Agrobacterium used still contains the original T-DNA in the Ri plasmid, but incorporates a binary plasmid with a second T-DNA that produces the transgene.
+To promote the transgene cloning into the T-DNA, the T-DNA region has been excised in an independent plasmid called a binary plasmid, while the rest of the genes of the Ti plasmid (the virulence genes that allow the T-DNA transfer and insertion mechanisms) have been placed in a helper plasmid.
+For plant biotechnology research, transformation by A. tumefaciens has several advantages: it does not need expensive devices, is able to generate both stable and transient plant transformation, and integration of low numbers of gene copies into the chromosome4.
+However, for most plants, but not Arabidopsis, the generation of stable transformants requires plant regeneration from a single or a few cells using exogenous phytohormones, making this process laborious and time consuming.
+A. rhizogenes is also able to modify the plant genome, but in this case, it yields hairy roots or adventitious roots due to the expression of rol (root loci) genes encoded in the root-inducing (Ri) plasmid5.
+Although less studied than A. tumefaciens, A. rhizogenes is also used for obtaining transgenic roots.
+In this case, the A. rhizogenes contains the original T-DNA in the Ri plasmid and a binary plasmid with a second T-DNA carrying the transgene.
 When the infection site is in stems or hypocotyls, a composite plant can be obtained, with new hairy transgenic roots emerging from wild type shoots.
 Alternatively, hairy transformed roots can grow autonomously in vitro in media with carbon source inputs.
-The use of A. rhizogenes instead of A. tumefaciens to produce transgenic tissue is gaining relevance when the root is the target organ, because hormone application is not required for plant regeneration and hence it is faster and less costly.
-Many works have demonstrated this methodology appropriated for the phenotypic characterization of root specific genes6–9.
+The use of A. rhizogenes instead of A. tumefaciens to produce transgenic tissue is gaining relevance when the root is the target organ, because plant regeneration is not required and hence it is faster and less costly.
+Previous studies have demonstrated this methodology appropriated for the phenotypic characterization of root specific genes6–9.